Child Support

 How Is Child Support Calculated in Virginia?

 Virginia uses the combined income model for child support calculations.
 The court adds both parents’ gross incomes and applies guideline percentages to determine the support amount.
-Factors include the number of children, health insurance and daycare costs, and extraordinary medical expenses.
+Factors include the number of children, health insurance, daycare costs, and extraordinary medical expenses.
 These calculations adjust based on shared or split custody.

 What Factors Can Influence Child Support Amounts?